zafodtom/lastsong/README.md

 `0 * * * * /usr/bin/python3 -p /home/volumio/lastsong.py -o -b /Path/To/Library`

 Changing /Path/To/Library to point to your library.
-This command start lastsong.py every hour
+This command updates the playlist every hour.

 # Examples